45 Fun Hobbies for Couples to Strengthen Your Bond (& Get You off the Couch)

-Your video conference calls for work are about the farthest thing from romantic, but believe it or not, the same platforms can be used to keep the spark alive at home.
-Virtual escape rooms are trending right now, and it turns out this team-building exercise is actually fun.
-Players work together, either on the same screen or from remote locations, to complete puzzles in order to escape a virtual room.
-The thrilling experience can be enjoyed by a group of friends, or just unfold as a party for two—either way it is packed with entertainment and challenges that provide much more mental stimulation than ‘Netflix and chill.’
+Nothing says "I got your back" like being locked in a room and only having each other to lean on.
+Work together to complete puzzles in order to escape a daunting in-person or virtual room.
+The thrilling experience can be enjoyed with a trusted group of friends, or just unfold as a party for two—either way it is packed with entertainment and challenges that provide much more mental stimulation than ‘Netflix and chill.’

 23. Listen to some music

 Remember when you were young and fun?
 You’d stay up all night together listening to music with a bottle of wine, and then exchange playlists by day.
 Don’t sit around and wax nostalgic—even if the monotony of daily life and long-term coupling has put a damper on things, it’s never too late to turn off the screens and put on some good tunes instead.
 The effects of music on our emotions are well-documented and research suggests that music doesn’t just reflect our feelings, it also has the ability to alter them.
 Listen to music (old and new) with your partner, and you are both likely to benefit from a heightened sense of self-awareness and a stronger emotional connection.